paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 ## 🤝 Contributing

-This is an open-source project for the SRE, DevOps, and Cloud community.
-We welcome contributions!
+This open-source project was created by **Pavol Lantaj** and is maintained for the benefit of the SRE, DevOps, and Cloud community.
+Contributions from the community are highly encouraged and welcomed!

+### How to Contribute
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly in your own AWS environment
+5. Update documentation as needed
-5. Submit a pull request
+6. Submit a pull request

+### What We're Looking For
+- **New Incident Scenarios**: Additional failure modes and simulation techniques
+- **Monitoring Improvements**: Enhanced dashboards, alerts, and observability
+- **Cost Optimizations**: Ways to reduce AWS costs while maintaining learning value
+- **Documentation**: Tutorials, walkthroughs, and best practice guides
+- **Platform Support**: Support for other cloud providers (Azure, GCP)
+- **AI Enhancements**: Improved incident analysis and automated remediation

 ### Community Guidelines
 - Follow best practices for SRE and DevOps
 - Add comprehensive documentation for new features
 - Include tests and validation scripts
 - Consider cost implications for the community
+- Respect the educational nature of the project
+- Share knowledge and help others learn

+### Recognition
+All contributors will be recognized in the project documentation.
+This project thrives on community collaboration and knowledge sharing.

 ## 📄 License